Skip to Main Content

 Balance transfer fee vs. interest payments

 If you’re carrying credit card debt and facing high-interest charges each month, any balance transfer card can help you pay down that balance.
-However, the Citi Diamond Preferred could help pay over a longer period than most balance transfer cards.
+However, the Citi Diamond Preferred could help you pay over a longer period than most balance transfer cards.
 Transferring your balance can help you save on interest and give you a time-based incentive to pay off your debt.
 While you might not be able to pay off your entire balance during a card’s introductory period, having a deadline can be a great way to motivate monthly payments.

 Here’s a look at how much you could save on interest by transferring a balance to the Citi Diamond Preferred, assuming you have average credit card debt (around $6,000), an average APR on your current card (around 20 percent) and make fixed monthly payments of $240.
 Based on data from Bankrate’s balance transfer calculator and minimum payment calculator, a balance transfer will enable you to pay off your debt five months earlier and save a little over $1,400 in this example.
 Your only extra cost with the Diamond Preferred would be the $5 or 5 percent balance transfer fee.